-Add seam allowances to your new princess seam.
+Add seam allowances to your new princess seam lines.

-The best way to get an accurate fit is to make a muslin version of the pattern and alter this version before you go chopping and pinning your expensive fabric.
+The best way to get an accurate fit is to make a muslin version of the pattern and alter it before you go cutting and pinning your expensive fabric.

 Adjusting Fit on Princess Seams